leecrossley/postmark-mcp/README.md

 We'd love to hear from you!
 Please share your feedback and suggestions through our [feedback form](https://forms.gle/zVdZLAJPM81Vo2Wh8).

 ## Requirements
-- Node.js (v16 or higher recommended)
+- Node.js 18 or higher
 - A Postmark account and server token

 ## Setup